decentraland/adr/content/ADR-167-crdt-protocol-serialization.md

 ---

 ## Abstract
-This ADR intents to modify ADR-117 serialization, while the ADR-166 intents to modify the ADR-117 CRDT specification.
+This ADR intends to modify ADR-117 serialization, while the ADR-166 aims to change the ADR-117 CRDT specification.

 ## Context, Reach & Prioritization